Unikitty!

-Unikitty! (stylized as UniKitty!) is an American animated children's television series developed by Ed Skudder and Lynn Wang for Cartoon Network and produced by The Lego Group and Warner Bros.
+Unikitty! (stylized as UniKitty!) is an animated television series developed by Ed Skudder and Lynn Wang for Cartoon Network and produced by The Lego Group and Warner Bros.
 Animation.
 The series is based on and stars the character of the same name from The Lego Movie franchise, in which the series is part of.

 Premise

 As the ruler of the Unikingdom, Princess Unikitty has various misadventures in her land with her brother Prince Puppycorn, scientist Dr. Fox, bodyguard Hawkodile, and advisor Richard.
 They also deal with the threats of Master Frown from the neighboring Frown Town.